 In order to avoid the misspecification problem that is commonly found in a parametric approach, we first test a series of distributions for the standardised residuals, including Gaussian, Student’s t, Generalised Error Distribution (GED) and skewed t distribution.
 We then apply a Kolmogorov–Smirnov test to check which distribution is most close to the real distribution of the standardised residuals.
 The results show that the skewed t distribution has the lowest p-value and hence is the most appropriate distribution for the model.
 The two parameter estimates of Skewed t are presented in Table 3.
 As can be seen, both residual series have a negative skewness parameter, which suggests a left skewed distribution.
 This is consistent with the general economic condition, as there might be more adverse shocks than positive shocks during the crisis.

 One of the disadvantages of the IFM method, as pointed by Chen and Fan (2006), is that the dependence parameters could be affected by a possibly misspecified marginal distribution of standardised innovations.
 Therefore, we further plot the fitted parametric estimates of the skewed t distribution with the histogram of its empirical approximation in Figure 3.
 As noted, the fitted density of skewed t is able to provide reliable estimates of the empirical histogram.
 The right panel of Figure 3 provides the quantile-quantile (Q-Q) plot for skewed t distribution.
-As can be seen, there exist a few extreme left tail observations that are not captured by the model for the Shanghai Stock Exchange Composite index.
+As can be seen, there exist a few extreme left tail observations that are not captured by the models for the Shanghai Stock Exchange Composite index and Hang Seng Stock Index.

 Finally, we apply a goodness-of-fit test on skewed t distribution using a Kolmogorov-Smirnov (KS) test and a Cramer-von Mises (CvM) test, as introduced in Patton (2013), to check the goodness-of-fit of the fitted distribution.
 The two test statistics are